 |

-Oh ya....the E-Locker will not come out of the housing unless the locking fork shown here is
+Oh ya....the E-Locker might not come out of the housing unless the locking fork shown here is

 in the LOCKED position (fork to the inside).